visaals/old-website/index.md

 The inspiration for this project came from the fact that sometimes could not remember if I had done 3 sets or 4 sets on a certain lift because I take 1.5-3 minutes rest between sets.
 After browsing through the App Store, I noticed all of the weight lifting apps were all too bloated with unecessary features, required too many steps to keep keep track of and time a lift, or had too much visual clutter.
 At the time, I had wanted to learn how to make an app anyway, so why not kill two birds with one stone and learn by building my own personal workout app?

+Usage: Enter your exercise (name, weight, reps) in the bottom card and click the '+' to add it to your workout.
+Every time you complete a set, click on the number next to that exercise to mark its completion and automatically start the rest timer.
+Repeat for each set and exercise until finished.

 ## Academic Projects
 <div align="center">